-It is a sure sign that spring has settled in, these demure treasures are at home in cool woodland settings.
-The trillium is a simple, graceful perennial that is one of the most familiar and beloved of the spring woodland wildflowers.
-Leaves, petals and sepals of all trilliums come in groups of three.
+The Trillium is a sure sign that spring has settled in, these demure treasures are at home in cool woodland settings.
+The Trillium is a simple, graceful perennial that is one of the most familiar and beloved of the spring woodland wildflowers.
+Leaves, petals, and sepals of all trilliums come in groups of three.
 Native to eastern North America.
 Snowy White Trillium is found growing in open woodlands and protected hillsides.
 Long-lived and trouble-free with unusual three-petaled flowers.

 All of our woodland plants grow naturally on rich, moist forest floors and are perfectly suited for your garden.
 Add them to an existing wooded area or create your own woodland garden.
 Dappled shade and humus-rich soil provide perfect growing conditions.